dhncfrnndz/2401726/readme.md

-# This is a demo on using git and github
+# This is a demo on using git and GitHub

 ## Steps
 ### Setup